-Apple seeds contain amygdalin which, when ingested, releases the toxic chemical, cyanide.
-But it takes thoroughly chewing at least 165 apple seeds to kill a 50 kg person instantly, but even lower doses can cause symptoms like dizziness, nausea, brain damage, and impotency.
-There's no risk in swallowing the seeds, and apple seed oil and apple juice, after removing the seeds, are harmless.
+Apple seeds contain amygdalin which, when digested, releases the toxic chemical, cyanide.
+But it takes thoroughly chewing at least 165 apple seeds to kill a 50 kg person instantly.
+Lower doses can cause symptoms like dizziness, nausea, brain damage, and impotency.
+There's no risk in swallowing the seeds whole, and apple seed oil and apple juice, after removing the seeds, are harmless.

 The mucilage in flaxseeds can have a strong laxative effect and can significantly increase the number of bowel movements you have in a day.
 Their estrogen content can alter the menstrual cycle, interfere with sexual development, and fertility if taken in excess.
 Flaxseeds are also known to cause mild rhinitis/asthma, nausea, allergic reactions during pregnancy.

 Avocado seed decoctions are popular in South American cultures to treat diabetes, diarrhea, kidney stones, and even snakebite.
 Add the antioxidant-rich seed powder to your smoothie to lower BP and cholesterol, manage diabetes, and protect kidney and liver tissues.
 Start with 1/2 tsp and limit daily consumption to half a seed.
 Apply the seed paste on your skin to prevent UV damage and to cure fungal infections.